joaomelo/arc/README.md

 - The flow between components is done with stubs.
 - Business feature are introduced.
 - The UI in implemented.

+## Architecture

+Every module is develop with this mindset: 'How can this module be decoupled so it could be exported as-is to do the same job in another app?'

+The purpose is not to be able to do that literarily, but push the code to be maintainable.

+Take notice that, it is not to do a generic job to multiple apps with different requirements.
+Just the same job.
+The point is not to do a cow factory, just a cow that can live in any farm.

 # Versioning